 Moreover, it demonstrates that we must not waste any of our medical supplies, whether single-use or reusable.

 Where does this leave us?

-We do not know what the remainder of 2020 will bring.
+We do not know what will happen in 2021.

 In the meantime, while we buckle down, hold each other close, and do everything we can for those in need, we rely on the specialists in this area - major international organisations and government agencies - to do what they do best.